type-challenges/playground-plugin/README.md

 yarn start
 ```

-tick the **Connect to localhost:5000** in bottom of Plugins Panel, Refresh browser page.
+tick the **Connect to localhost:5000** in bottom of Plugins Panel, and refresh browser page.